Is your startup outgrowing spreadsheets? Consider the advantages of accounting software and how it can help your business grow.

 In this example, little details may start to fall through the cracks.
 It's easy for well-meaning startup founders or small business leaders to make bookkeeping mistakes.
 What if you gave someone a discount here or honored a bulk purchase there?
 Will you know exactly how much money is in your company's account in order to restock?

-At this point, you may be spending several hours with your head in the books, instead of a manageable portion of your evening.
+At this point, you may be spending several hours with your head in the books, instead of a manageable portion of your day.
 The moment you start to feel things slipping through the cracks and out of your hands, it may be time to hire a bookkeeper.

 An efficient bookkeeper or finance team will use best practices to maintain accurate records and cut your time spent with the numbers.
 This can free up a host of opportunities for you to, for example, engage with new business leads to further grow your business.